Terms and Conditions

 3.3.
 Backup files are stored on dedicated encrypted disks using a cloud service within the EU.
 Overwrite of backups occurs every 30 days.

 4.1.
-FME Learn Online uses cloud-based servers with third party providers based in the EU to host our websites.
+LOP uses cloud-based servers with third party providers based in the EU and elsewhere to host our websites.

 • All servers sit behind firewalls with only the required ports open to the outside world

-• Individual sites on the servers are hFME under separate user accounts and are locked down so that one client can not gain access to another client’s account
+• Individual sites on our servers are under separate user accounts and are locked down so that one client cannot gain access to another client’s account

 • Our cloud hosting providers use intrusion detection software which monitors for unusual activity and flags on our monitoring systems should anything untoward occur